tonchis/redes/README.md

 TGF stands for Trivial Graphf Format and is a simple plain text format for describing graphs.
 Once exported functional data from Wireshark into a .pcap file,  you could create a .tgf file with graph information ready to be plot.
 1-Open a shell and move to the tp1 directory.
-2- Run the following command 'python tgfpcap.py pcapfile > outputfile.tgf' where 'pcapfile'' stands for the pcap file you want to operate with and 'outputfile' refers to the file you want to save the output to.
+2- Run the following command 'python tgfpcap.py pcapfile > outputfile.tgf count' where 'pcapfile'' stands for the pcap file you want to operate with and 'outputfile' refers to the file you want to save the output to.
+If count is positive the the first 'count' packages will be read.
+A negative 'count' will read all packages.
 Programs like Yed are able to open and operate with .tgf files.